How to utilise limited resources for recruitment marketing

-‘I have no budget, so I can’t do anything’.
-This is one of the most common reasons I hear for why Marketing professionals are looking to leave their current roles.
+This is one of the most common reasons I hear for why marketing professionals are looking to leave their current roles.
 So, if you have limited resources, what CAN you do?

-“First month in my new job, I binned our shiny corporate brochure and started pushing out these home made packs.
+“The first month in my new job, I binned our shiny corporate brochure and started pushing out these homemade packs.
 Goal?
-Show our capabilities in a niche area to a hiring manager – with information they want to see – how long have you worked with that client, track record, breadth of relationship with the client.
+Show our capabilities in a niche area to a hiring manager – with the information they want to see – how long have you worked with that client, track record, breadth of relationship with the client.
 Cut through the noise.
 Show you’ve taken some time to prepare for the meeting.
 ROI?
-Content that marketing have supported sales with that has resulted in NFI – and we have tangible results from our support.
+Content that marketing has supported sales with that has resulted in NFI – and we have tangible results from our support.
 Besides some low-cost printing and binding, this doesn’t cost much.” - Sarah Roebuck - Head of Marketing @ Eames Consulting

 Make every little thing as impressive as possible.
 If you’re using PowerPoint switch to Prezi, for an online brochure using free page turning technology.
 If it is enhancing your employer brand, then you need to use social platforms to raise awareness of your brand first and foremost.

 Use sites such as http://www.green-umbrella.biz/goodies/our-toolkit/ to see what is on the market which will enhance your output and not cost you a penny!

 “Use simple, free, social observation tools like TweetDeck to start talking to people online and building your presence.
 Find Apps that allow you to schedule social media activities, like Buffer or Hootsuite.
 Build your presence by starting to generate content from within your business” - Chris Howard